-Home > Autism
+Home > Autism Help

-Understanding the Sensory World of Autism
+Understanding the World of Autism

 The inability of the individual to regulate their processing of the environment as in their sensory system (smell, touch, movement, tactile, visual and auditory) is the first characteristic that a parent or caregiver may see.
 The child may not be calmed easily.
 They may tantrum for no reason.
 They may scream more often than normal.
 They may have severe fears.
 Some sounds that we do not even hear may seem to cause pain to the child's ears.
 They may line up toys or repeat patterns of play over and over again, but not do imaginary play.
-They may be obsessed with a particular character or cartoon and learn scripts but not have real language.
+They may be obsessed with a particular character or cartoon and learn scripts but have difficulty with speech and language.

 A child may act as If they do not want to be touched or held, because it may seem to cause them physical pain.
 A child may not respond to their name or verbal requests.
 They may have delayed speech.
 They may be in constant motion, seeming unable to stop their actions.